LeonovAlexProg/java-filmorate/README.md

     SELECT * FROM film WHERE id = N;

 - Get N of most polular films -
-    SELECT f.id, f.name FROM film AS s
+    SELECT f.id, f.name FROM film AS f
     LEFT JOIN film_likes AS fl ON f.id=fl.film_id
     GROUP BY f.id
     ORDER BY COUNT(fl.user_id) DESC